GentlemanHal/DropWizardTemplate/README.md

 To run a dev server locally use `./gradlew run`, this will start the server using the configuration in `src/config/app_config.yml`.

+### Debugging

+The Gradle build file adds the JVM argument to allow a remote debugger to be attached on port `5006`

-### Debugging in IDE
+### Debugging in Intellij

-To run the project in debug mode from Intellij, you need to edit the run configuration and add the following program arguments:
+To run the project in debug mode directly from Intellij, you need to edit the run configuration and add the following program arguments:
 `server src/config/app_config.yml`

 ### Testing

-To run all the tests use `./gradlew test`.
+To run all the tests use `./gradlew test`

 #### Unit tests

-To run just the unit tests use `./gradlew unitTest`.
+To run just the unit tests use `./gradlew unitTest`

 #### Integration tests

-To run just the integration tests use `./gradlew integrationTest`.
+To run just the integration tests use `./gradlew integrationTest`

 ## Releasing

 ### Building a jar

-To create a fat jar containing all the dependencies as well as the service code use `./gradlew shadowJar`.
+To create a fat jar containing all the dependencies as well as the service code use `./gradlew shadowJar`

+### Docker

+To create a Docker image use `./gradlew docker`